utcs356/sp25/_pages/4_congestion_flow_control.md

   * When duplicated ACKs continue after three duplicate ACKs, transmit new segments while increasing the congestion window size by `MSS`.
   * When new ACKs are received, transit to the `congestion avoidance` state.
 * Sender returns to slow start on timeout.
 The slow start threshold is halved and the congestion window size is reset to `MSS`.
-  * For the ease of grading, we use static timeout in this assignment instead of using more efficient methods such as Karn/Partridge algorithm.
+  * For the ease of grading, we use static timeout in this assignment instead of using adaptive timeout methods such as Karn/Partridge algorithm.

 In `backend.c`, you will implement or modify the following functions to implement the congestion control algorithm.
-We describe TODO items in the skeleton code:
+We describe TODO items in the skeleton code.
+To show how the above state diagram can be implemented, we provide an example implementation of handling duplicated ACKs during the `fast recovery` state in the `handle_ack()` function:

 * `handle_ack()`
 * `handle_pkt()`